mshaneck/mshaneck.github.io/SLAE32/slae32-assignment7.md

 This turned out to be a very hard bug for me to figure out.
 Everything seemed to be fine, it just wasn't decrypting.
 I was checking the round key before and after each round and it matched up exactly with what the python code was printing.
 I finally dug into where it xor'd all the bytes together and examined the ciphertext and the key.
 It was then that I finally realized that the ciphertext had the first few bytes correct, and then it started over.
 That is, about 6 bytes in, it repeated the ciphertext from the beginning.
 I checked it out in objdump and sure enough, it was repeated.
 But it was not that way in the source asm file.
 The only thing I could figure was that the byte 0x65 was a full instruction, so it was happy with that.
 However 0x65,0x00 was not a full instruction, so it repeated bytes over in order to complete instructions.

 Does anyone know why it does that?
 Is there anyway to turn it off?
-I realize that what we are doing here is an obscure use and not really the supported way that it is supposed to work.
+I realize that what we are doing here is an obscure use and not really the supported way that assemblers are supposed to work.
 You really aren't supposed to store data in and among instructions in the text section.
 In fact, the regular executable doesn't even run, since we are editing (or attempting to write to) data in the .text section.
-I suppose it is an unsupported way of coding in assembly and thus is has unpredictable behavior.
+I suppose that since it is an unsupported way of coding in assembly it has unpredictable behavior.
 If anyone has any insight, please let me know and I will post an update.

 My solution to this problem was to hardcode the length, as I am dynamically generating the code anyway, so I can just paste it in.
-Also, I didn't realize that this was going on, but I had noticed some symptoms of this issue with the other code, as I had to put nops after the data, as I had noticed that it was jumping into garbage instructions in and around the data.
-By adding nops, even if the offsets were wrong by a few bytes, it would jump into the nop sled instead of the data.
+Also, I didn't realize that this was going on, but I had noticed some symptoms of this issue with the other code.
+You may notice a bunch of nops in certain places near the various places where data is stored.
+I had noticed that it was jumping into garbage instructions in and around the data, and by adding nops, even if the offsets were wrong by a few bytes, it would jump into the nop sled instead of the data.
 Kind of a hackish way of dealing with it, but hey, that seems appropriate for shellcode, right?